Experts and retailers caution against it, but the mayor of Amsterdam, Femke Halsema, is determined to ban the sale of cannabis to tourists.

 But overcrowding is a problem the city government created.
 Amsterdam had over 400 coffeeshops in the 1990s.
 The city closed more than half, including all coffeeshops in the Red Light District and those within walking distance of schools, in an attempt to suppress cannabis consumption.

 That failed.
 In fact, cannabis use in Amsterdam has increased.
 Not from locals.
 The Dutch consume less weed than most Europeans.
 Amsterdam’s remaining 168 coffeeshops increasingly tailors to tourists.
 Of the 22 million who visited Amsterdam in 2019 — a record — 5 million went to a coffeeshop.
 (The figures include Dutch visitors from outside Amsterdam, but most tourists are foreign.)

 Coffeeshops have gotten busier.
 More weed is smoked outside, in part because smoking tobacco indoors has been banned.
 Clients are allowed to smoke pure marijuana in coffeeshops, but not “joints”, a combination of cannabis and tobacco.
-All this has led to complaints from neighbors.
+This has led to complaints from neighbors.